Animorphs: Toys

 The Animorphs toy line was introduced in 1999 by Hasbro.
 They were marketed as part of the Transformers series, despite there being no in-universe connection between the two franchises.
-However, the Animorphs toys were commercially unsuccessful and the toy line was soon cancelled.
-After the cancellation, several toys planned to be part of the Animorphs line were slightly remodeled and released as part of the Beast Wars Mutants line.
+The Animorphs toy line was poorly received and commercially unsuccessful, leading to the line's cancellation by Hasbro.
+Several models from the Animorphs toy line were repurposed and released as part of the Transformers: Beast Wars line.

 Adaptations

 Television series

 A television series of the same name ran from September 1998 to March 2000 in the United States and Canada.
 Animorphs comprised 26 episodes over two seasons, which aired on YTV (first season) and Global (second season) in Canada and Nickelodeon in the United States.
+The show was executively produced by Deborah A. Forte and Bill Siegler, and was filmed in Toronto, Canada.
+The animals were supplied by the Bowmanville Zoo.
+This series makes several changes to the books with the names of Marco's father Peter being changed to Jeremy, Jake's mother and father, Jean and Steve being changed to Nikki and Greg, and Cassie's mother Michelle being Aisha, as well as other plot changes, such as the morphs, with Jake's morph being a white tiger, Rachel being a lion instead of an elephant and grizzly bear, Marco being a wolf (rather than Cassie) instead of a gorilla, and Tobias being a Harris's hawk rather than a red-tailed hawk, and some of the others being omitted, due to budget issues and for logistical and safety reasons.

 Film

 In September 2015, several film websites began reporting rumors that Universal Pictures had plans to adapt the book series into a film, based on a report by the film website The Tracking Board.
 The site also claimed that Universal would be working with Silvertongue Films, a production house launched to develop Scholastic books into feature films, and that Deborah Forte would be producing.

 In June 2020, it was formally announced that an Animorphs film would be produced by Scholastic Entertainment, and Picturestart, the latter run by Erik Feig and Lucy Kitada.
 Script development will be overseen by Caitlin Friedman and Royce Reeves Darby.

-Animorphs authors Katherine Applegate and Michael Grant initially agreed to collaborate with Paramount Pictures, and Nickelodeon Movies, but in October 2020 Grant announced via Twitter that he and Applegate would not be a part of the film's production, citing "creative differences".
-Grant later clarified his remark, wishing the producers the best and noting he and Applegate simply weren't being involved enough in the production process.
+Animorphs authors Katherine Applegate and Michael Grant initially agreed to collaborate on the project, but in October 2020 Grant announced via Twitter that he and Applegate would not be a part of the film's production, citing "creative differences".
+Grant later clarified his remark, wishing the producers the best and noting he and Applegate simply were not being involved enough in the production process.